 Belgrade – History at its Rawest

 I will be the first to admit that Belgrade is not your typical travel destination.
 It’s not that the city is ugly, quite the opposite, but it is run down.
-This ancient city, strategically built at the confluence of the Sava and Danube rivers, has been spit on by the conquerors of history but the city, as well as the Serbian people, will offer adventurous travellers more than they bargained for.
+This ancient city, strategically built at the confluence of the Sava and Danube rivers, has been spit on by the conquerors of history but the city, as well as the Serbian people, will offer adventurous travelers more than they bargained for.

 Table of Contents